-As for foreign investment into Korea's emerging industrial sector, here Park quickly started to gaze into a direction that he was well-acquainted with from his younger days.
-Being able to capitalize on his old ties with Japanese right wing members that he had become acquainted with during his time in Manchukuo, and further encouraged by the United States, Park soon brought a hugely controversial
+As for foreign investment into Korea's emerging industrial sector, here Park quickly started to gaze in a direction that he was well-acquainted with from his younger days.
+Being able to capitalize on his old ties with Japanese right wing members that he made during his time in Manchukuo, and further encouraged by the United States59, Park soon brought a hugely controversial Normalization Treaty with the former imperialist power under way, which secured an additional \$800 million in developmental aid for Korea.
+The subsequent protests led by students opposing the move who were arguing that "the country's leadership had exchanged national pride for the promise of loans and economic aid from Japan" (Lee 2007:30), were silenced by the imposition of martial law.
+This strategy of repeatedly declaring a national state of emergency whenever his rule was questioned by internal forces would become something of a trademark over Park's 18-year-rule (Cp.
+Gregg 1999, Cp.
+Cumings 1997:358).

-&lt;sup>59 Nothing shows Korea' economic successes in a more straight-forward manner than the development of the country's per capita GDP: From \$82 in 1961, it had climbed to \$318 in 1972, and reached \$2,588 in 1980, the year after the end of Park's era (Cp.
+58 Nothing shows Korea' economic successes in a more straight-forward manner than the development of the country's per capita GDP: From \$82 in 1961, it climbed to \$318 in 1972, and reached \$2,588 in 1980, the year after the end of Park's era (Cp.
 Adesnik and Kim 2007:7).